Wayhem/KSC/README.md

 ### Heroku

 In order to deploy to heroku application is ready now, go to [Heroku](https://heroku.com/), set the environment variables and follow instructions on their website to deploy your dApp.

+## Pending stuff

+* DRY up the code
+* Let the campaigns store a description and a title on the solidity side of the app
+* Make a better UI and style it a bit more so it is not so pale

 ## Questions?